Postgraduate research project

 About the project

 The capability to generate coherent soft X-rays in a lab is limited to a few research groups worldwide.
-This PhD project will look at optimising X-ray generation for use in microscopy and will develop coherent imaging in the soft X-ray regime.
+This PhD project will look at how to optimise the soft X-ray generation process for use in an X-ray microscope, and will develop coherent imaging in the soft X-ray regime.

-The student will be part of a multidisciplinary team constructing a new laser laboratory at the Rutherford Appleton Labs (RAL), home of the most powerful femtosecond lasers in the UK, and of the Rosalind Franklin Institute (RFI), the UK’s premier research institute in biological imaging.
-The lab will exploit a new generation of fibre-laser femtosecond sources producing high-energy pulses in the infrared at average powers 100 times higher than typical femtosecond lasers.
+The student will be part of a multidisciplinary team constructing a new laser laboratory at the Rutherford Appleton Labs (RAL), home of the most powerful femtosecond lasers in the UK, and of the Rosalind Franklin Institute (RFI), the UK’s premier research institute in biological imaging, our collaborative partners in the project.
+The lab will be based around a new generation of fibre laser-based femtosecond sources which produce high energy femtosecond pulses in the infrared at average powers that are a factor of 100 higher than typical femtosecond lasers.